InnoverseTeam/Proxy/README.md

 # Proxy
-For have Innoverse on consoles without hack.
+- For have Innoverse on your console without jailbreak (hack).
 Proxy Internet (possible).

 # What is it ?
 - It's Proxy IP for use and replace the Miiverse Patches to Innoverse Patches (Can be possible).